VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Prereq/othersubjects.md

 * Keep friendships

-* Have hobies that aren't engineering-y
+* Have hobbies that aren't engineering-y
   * And don't force them all of them to be engineering-y.
 If you spend more time getting it to work in Linux than actually enjoying it, Linux is your hobby.
 Get a hobby that's not Linux.

 <--->